romainbsl/techio-kotlin-starter-pack/parts/2_classes.md

 data class Sum(val left: ArithmeticExpression, val right: ArithmeticExpression) : ArithmeticExpression()
 ```

-According the below snippet, you should be able to evaluate an `ArithmeticExpression` without having to implement a
+Accordingto the below snippet, you should be able to evaluate an `ArithmeticExpression` without having to implement a
 fallback.

 ```kotlin runnable